techpubswriter/ecosystem/projects/band.md

 telegram: https://t.me/bandprotocol
 discord: https://discord.com/invite/3t4bsY7
 ---
 Band Protocol is a decentralized, permissionless blockchain protocol for decentralized data curation.
 We create token-curated registries and communities--each with its own community token.
 Communities are banded with open and reliable data source.
+Band Protocol Ensures Interoperability between Smart Contracts and the Rest of the World.
+Band Protocol offers a decentralized oracle service that is secure by crypto-economics design, affordable, and easy-to-integrate for developers.